visualia/visualia/docs/components/v-svg.md

 # v-svg

-A thin wrapper around `<svg>` element, offering useful extra functionality.
+A thin wrapper around `<svg>` element, offering extra functionality: mobile support, content padding, content centerid, and download functionality.

+#### Responsive

+`<v-svg>` adjusts its contents to the width to page width when using on mobile devices.

 #### Padding